Et3SnF/blocparty_project/README.md

 Would you like to see this on an emulator (Android or Genymotion) or on a physical Android device?
 Download link is below!

 [BlocParty.apk](http://www.droidbin.com/p1aadgo0ae1qmr1r8duue15gvshj3)

+***

+### Current Issues
+* App crashes randomly when getting out of other parts of application
+* Random crashes when logged into Twitter (library and GSON issue)
+* App works on 6.0.1 but certain areas of the application does not display.